The Supersonic Project: The Early Evolutionary Path of SIGOs: Comparison of Important Timescales

 \section{Comparison of Important Timescales}

-For another comparison of all of these timescales, the top left panel of Figure \ref{Fig:CollapseTimescale} shows the collapse timescale of SIGOs in Run $2$vH$2$.
+Figure~\ref{Fig:CollapseTimescale} displays another comparison of all of these timescales, as a proof of concept to aid the reader in gaining a physical intuition of how the various timescales compare.
+This allows a qualitative prediction of which SIGOs are able to collapse.
+The top left panel of the Figure shows the collapse timescale of SIGOs in Run $2$vH$2$.
 This is plotted against the SIGOs' median fall-back timescale (across time) to their nearest halo.
-This median corrects for errors in the FOF finder for DM halos, ensuring that all nearby halos are accounted for, even if they are erroneously not found or their centers are mislocated at z$=20$.
-As one can see, most SIGOs have a shorter collapse timescale than fall-back timescale (and are below the red line in the panel reflecting equal timescales).
+This median corrects for errors in the FOF finder for DM halos: if a nearby halo merges with another, creating an ellipsoidal DM density distribution, the spherical treatment of halos in the simulation creates a deceptively long free-fall timescale, so it is preferable for the purposes of physical intuition of this evolution to refer instead to a median, which is more stable and not subject to the variations in halo-SIGO separation caused by mergers.
+As one can see, most SIGOs have a shorter collapse timescale than median fall-back timescale (and are below the red line in the panel reflecting equal timescales).
 This indicates that the cooling timescale is key to determining whether or not SIGOs will collapse before falling into nearby DM halos.

-Panels (b) and (c) of Figure \ref{Fig:CollapseTimescale} show two other comparisons of the timescales involved in this evolution.
-Panel (b) shows a comparison of the cooling timescale and the fall-back timescale for all z$=20$ SIGOs.
+Panels (b) and (c) of Figure~\ref{Fig:CollapseTimescale} show two other comparisons of the timescales involved in this evolution.
+Panel (b) shows a comparison of the cooling timescale and the median fall-back timescale for all $z=20$ SIGOs.
 This panel further demonstrates that while the collapse timescale is important for the evolution of SIGOs, that timescale alone is usually insufficient to determine whether or not a SIGO will collapse independently of a DM halo-- the cooling timescale tends to be a bigger driver of such SIGOs' evolution, especially at lower masses.
-Panel (c) compares the cooling timescale for SIGOs to their collapse timescale, showing that the cooling timescale for SIGOs is, in fact, always longer than the collapse timescale at formation.
+Panel (c) of Figure~\ref{Fig:CollapseTimescale} compares the cooling timescale for SIGOs to their collapse timescale, showing that the cooling timescale for SIGOs is, in fact, always longer than the collapse timescale at formation.
 Note that this cooling timescale includes an isochoric cooling term for the SIGO to begin to collapse (Eq. \ref{Eq:t_iso}): this does not reflect the balance between cooling times and collapse times once SIGOs achieve the Jeans mass and begin to collapse.

+Unlike the other panels, Panel (d) of Figure~\ref{Fig:CollapseTimescale} shows a comparison of the relaxation timescale (Eq.~\ref{Eq:relaxtime}) of the simulation with mass, showing that we have lost some SIGOs at low masses to relaxation before $z=20$ in the simulation.